 A unified standard of comparison is valuable to admissions officers, because it helps them evaluate potential of success.
 The CLT gives universities this information, but does it using a method much more suited to the test-taker’s personhood.
 The student can take a test, read selections from great thinkers, consider elevating subjects, be exposed to Truth, Goodness, and Beauty, all while exhibiting their analytical skills.
 If a standardized test is no more than a scale that measures how well someone has been “taught to the test,” then yes, schools should become test-optional.
 But if the test appeals to the shared humanity of the test taker, creator, and admissions person, then it can and should be thoughtfully considered in admission.

-Kate Colón-Crespo (née Foley) is interning with CLT and studying English and History at Central Michigan University in Grand Rapids.
+Kate Colón-Crespo (née Foley) is interning with CLT and studying English and History at Central Michigan University in Grand Rapids, MI.
 She recently married, and plans to pursue a career in education.

 If you enjoyed this article, you might also like our series on the history of the great ideas, such as definition, necessity, and the state.
 Sign up for the CLT newsletter to get regular updates on the Journal and more!